What's Coming to Netflix in September 2022

 - Fakes (Season 1) Netflix Original Series – Teenage best friends Zoe and Becca set out to build their own fake ID empire, but when business starts booming, their life of crime gets way too real.

-- Ivy + Bean (2022) Netflix Original Film – Live-action kids movie based on the books by Annie Barrows.
+- Ivy + Bean Trilogy (2022) Netflix Original Film – Live-action kids movies based on the books by Annie Barrows.
+Including:

 - The Festival of Troubadours / Asiklar Bayrami